 Principal Investigator(s): Genhua Niu

-- Evaluate the relative salt tolerance of selected landscape plants.
+- Evaluate the relative salt tolerance of selected herbaceous perennials, groundcovers, shrubs and trees.
 As potable water supply is decreasing, many municipalities encourage use of reclaimed water, which has high salt levels, to irrigate landscape plants.
 In order to minimize salt injury/damage, salt tolerance for commonly used landscape plants needs to be characterized.
-The response of selected shrubs and trees to various salt levels of irrigation water and salt accumulation in the soil substrate will be examined and evaluated.
+The response of selected plants to various salt levels of irrigation water and salt accumulation in the soil substrate will be examined and evaluated under field conditions.
 Relative tolerance of the tested plants will be characterized and potential salt tolerant species will be recommended.

 - Information Transfer Activities and Publications.
 Results will be published through TWRI technical reports and peer reviewed journals, and discussed with local and regional stakeholders for outreach.
 Oral or poster presentations will be delivered at professional and regional meetings.
 Appropriate fact sheets/guidelines will be prepared for extension personnel on drought tolerance of tested plant species and their irrigation recommendations.